P4sca1/cron-schedule/README.md

 // Get an ES6 compatible iterator which iterates over the next dates starting from startDate or now.
-// The iterator runs until the optional endDate is reached or forever. cron.getNextDatesIterator(startDate: Date = new Date(), endDate?: Date): Generator<Date, undefined, undefined>
+// The iterator runs until the optional endDate is reached or forever.
+// The advantage of an iterator is that you can get more further dates on demand by using iterator.next(). cron.getNextDatesIterator(startDate: Date = new Date(), endDate?: Date): Generator<Date, undefined, undefined>

 // Get the previou date starting from the given start date or now.